-Tori Spelling Honors ‘Saved By The Bell’ Star Dustin Diamond: ‘My First Onscreen Love Got His Angel Wings’
+Tori Spelling Honors 'Saved By The Bell' Star Dustin Diamond

 Tori appeared on several episodes of the series that chronicled the adventures of a group of students who attended Bayside High.

-Violet was a studious young woman with braided pigtails and glasses who won the heart of Samuel “Screech” Powers during Season 2.
+Violet was a studious young woman with braided pigtails and glasses, and who won the heart of Samuel "Screech" Powers during Season 2.

 Elizabeth Berkley, who played Jessie Spano on the series, called Tori's statement a "beautiful truth" followed by a red heart and praying hands emoji.

-Tori’s fans shared their sorrow with the actress at the loss of her friend.
+Tori's fans expressed their sorrow at the loss of her friend.

 "I'm so sorry Tori Spelling.
 You were the first person who came to my mind when I read the news. loved you two together.
 Sending you a big hug today mama," wrote one saddened follower.

-“Omgosh I’m the biggest SBTB fan and loved seeing you on it, Miss Tori.
-I’m so sad to hear about Dustin.
+"Omgosh I'm the biggest SBTB fan and loved seeing you on it, Miss Tori.
+I'm so sad to hear about Dustin.
 Heartbroken.
-Sending love,” express a fan.
+Sending love," expressed a fan.

-“Tori, thank you for sharing this, it’s everything.
-He will be missed,” penned a fan.
+"Tori, thank you for sharing this, it's everything.
+He will be missed," penned a user.